🦊Metamask

 Most if not all centralized exchanges e.g. Binance, FTX, KuCoin etc are using ERC20 format to withdraw unless otherwise specified.
 It's always important to make sure you are sending tokens between compatible wallet addresses.
 Some centralized exchanges such as Binance will allow you to withdraw directly to a BSC network wallet address if you select this option when withdrawing.

-If you send UBXN from a centralized exchange to Metamask by default it will show on the Ethereum network side of your wallet and you will need a to use the Bridge to transfer it over to the BSC side of your wallet if that's your goal.
+If you send MBXN from a centralized exchange to Metamask by default it will show on the Ethereum network side of your wallet and you will need a to use the Bridge to transfer it over to the BSC side of your wallet if that's your goal.

 Searching Ethereum and BSC blockchains